TIBCOSoftware/bw-tooling/bw5toCE/docs/portability-analysis.md

-# Migration Analysis Guide
+# Portability Analysis Guide

-The migration readiness engine scans BW5 EAR files for patterns that are incompatible with or require attention in TIBCO BusinessWorks 5 (Containers).
+The platform portability engine scans BW5 EAR files for patterns that are incompatible with or require attention in TIBCO BusinessWorks 5 (Containers).
 It is built into `bw5ToCE.sh` and runs automatically before every deployment.

 ## Running the Analysis